Understanding Personally Identifiable Information Harvesting

 How Does HUMAN Prevent PII Harvesting?

-HUMAN Compliance and Supply Chain Defense protects digital businesses from client-side attacks that harvest users’ sensitive data.
+HUMAN Client-Side Defense protects digital businesses from client-side attacks that harvest users’ sensitive data.
 The solution monitors third-party script activities in real time, during every user session, to detect suspicious activity and changes in script behavior.
 Unwanted scripts are stopped from accessing specific form fields or blocked entirely.

-By leveraging real-time, behavior-based analysis and machine learning models, Compliance and Supply Chain Defense provides full visibility and control over first-, third- and nth-party scripts running on the client-side.
+By leveraging real-time, behavior-based analysis and machine learning models, Client-Side Defense provides full visibility and control over first-, third- and nth-party scripts running on the client-side.
 The solution detects and mitigates unauthorized PII access, data exfiltration events, and known script vulnerabilities to prevent digital skimming.